pypa/pip/docs/development.rst

 Usually, a link to your specific travis build appears in pull requests, but if not, you can find it on our `travis pull requests page <https://travis-ci.org/pypa/pip/pull_requests>`_

 The only way to trigger Travis to run again for a pull request, is to submit another change to the pull branch.

-We also have Jenkins CI that runs regularly for certain python versions on windows and centos.
+We also have Jenkins CI that runs regularly for certain python versions on Windows and CentOS.

 Running tests
 =============